How to shake-off a bad day.

 - Recap the event.
 Try to stick to objective facts and not subjective thoughts or try to ascribe intent.

-- Think through my part in things.
+- Think through my part/role in things.
 What went well and what didn’t go so great?
+Or what could I do differently in the future?

-- Try to decipher what I can learn from this (and if possible, how to avoid it in the future).
-Put myself in the other persons shoes.
+- Try to decipher what I can learn from this (and if possible, how to avoid it moving forward).
+Put myself in the other person’s shoes.

-This usually takes me around 20 minutes, and when the timer dings, I stop.
+This usually takes me less than 20 minutes, and when the timer dings, I stop.

 How to move on: